medialab/hyphe/README.md

     "SERVER_ADDRESS":"http://www.example.com/hyphe-api",
 ```

+ - If Apache is still reluctant to serve Hyphe's frontend and API and you encounter 403 errors, adding the line "Require all granted" before the "Order allow,deny" one in the ```apache2.conf``` file usually solves the problem.
+Please [report an issue](https://github.com/medialab/Hypertext-Corpus-Initiative/issues) otherwise.

 ## Detailed advanced install
-Like everywhere in this README, every example command showed here should be ran from Hyphe's root directory.
+Like everywhere in this README, every example command showed here should be ran from Hyphe's root directory and sudo should be used only when explicitly mentioned.

 ### 1) Download the source code